How To: Foam Roll After a Big Meal

-The Taller Slimmer Younger Transformation is a ten-week digital course that includes restorative foam rolling video workouts that evolve each week, a meal plan and recipes for supporting fascia health, self-care sequences, and a built-in community for inspiration along the way.
+The program is a ten-week digital course that includes restorative foam rolling video workouts that evolve each week, a meal plan and recipes for supporting fascia health, self-care sequences, and a built-in community for inspiration along the way.

 *Ed. note: For those interested, Roxburgh is currently offering up a 30% discount on the program—just use the code GOOP.